acgetchell/mundus-atrox/src/journals/twentieth.md

 >
 > "We will not give up our weapons."
 >
 > "They will not care.
-They believe the *Deep Father* is irresistable.
+They believe the *Deep Father* is irresistible.
 They will not expect you to fight back."

 #### 3,000 XP Each